Smith & Wesson M&P45 Mid-Size

 Recoil

-When I field-tested an M&P45 Mid-Size for the first time, I realized that at least in my hands, the Mid-Size was softer-shooting than the full-size M&P45.
-And it was also soft-shooting than the M&P45c, which occasionally gave my arthritic hands problems.
+When I field-tested an M&P45 Mid-Size for the first time, I realized that at least in my hands, the Mid-Size was softer shooting than the full-size M&P45.
+It was also more soft-shooting than the M&P45c, which occasionally gave my arthritic hands problems.

 Conclusion